chesio/woocommerce-mpay24-gateway/readme.txt

 == Changelog ==

 = 2.1.0.beta =
+* Feature - New option for Language setting: "Use WordPress locale".
+With this option on, payment page language corresponds to WordPress locale.
+This option works nicely with multilanguage plugins that work by switching WordPress locale (for example Polylang).
+* Other - Minor code cleanup.

 = 2.0.0 - 2016-10-20 =
 * Tweak - Update mPAY24 PHP API to v.2.0.0 (recent master).
 Include missing abstract methods in WC_MPAY24_Shop class, but leave them unimplemented.